ApiniLabs/PAC-ID-Resolver/README.md

 The conventional approach involves interfacing applications with each other.
 Unfortunately, due to the lack of standards, such interfaces typically require bespoke software development or customization projects, demanding substantial effort to create and maintain.

-The PAC-ID Resolver architecture offers an alternative and lightweight solution for connecting applications in a loosely coupled manner, depending on the current workflow context.
-This architecture provides an exceptional user experience by facilitating seamless interactions between applications.
+In contrast, the PAC-ID Resolver architecture offers an alternative and lightweight solution for connecting applications in a loosely coupled manner.
+Implemented as a neutral contract between systems, it eliminates inter-dependencies and therefore facilitates adding additional or replacing existing systems.
+Its workflow context awareness allows seamless interactions that result in an exceptional user experience.

 ## Interaction of an Application with a `PAC-ID Resolver`